senadjukic/cloud-native-kafka-connect/azure-container-instances/README.md

 ```
 curl -sL --http1.1 https://cnfl.io/cli | sh -s -- latest
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
+sudo apt-get install jq (or any other variant on https://stedolan.github.io/jq/download/)
 ```

 This tutorial was tested with the version: